SCZD/game-list/README.md

 # Game-List
 **This is a game list**

-Franchise The Witcher
+*Franchise The Witcher
-Franchise Divinity
+*Franchise Divinity
-Franchise The Elder Scrolls
+*Franchise The Elder Scrolls
-Vampyr
+*Vampyr
-Franchise Nioh
+*Franchise Nioh
-Franchise Dragon Age
+*Franchise Dragon Age
-Franchise Final Fantasy
+*Franchise Final Fantasy
-Franchise Persona
+*Franchise Persona
-Franchise The Legend of Zelda
+*The Legend of Zelda
 Franchise Diablo
 Franchise Tales of
 Franchise NI NO KUNI